-- 13 14

-- 15 Town Manager Cabanel remarked what concerns her the most is that while NHDES went ahead and

-- wrote this letter of advice, at the same time, they approved their permits.
+Town Manager Cabanel remarked what concerns her the most is that while NHDES went ahead and wrote this letter of advice, at the same time, they approved their permits.
 They had the right not to, but chose to approve the permits, and then write the letter.

-- 18

-- 19 Kathryn Hodge
+Kathryn Hodge

-- 20

-21 Remarked she understands DES did approve permits.
-Certain things were not brought to light until after the fact relative to the different types of contaminants, amount, where they are, etc. More leave things closed, to leave things open-ended.
+Remarked she understands DES did approve permits.
+Certain things were not brought to light until after the fact relative to the different types of contaminants, amount, where they are, etc. More scientific and factual information is being learned.
+She stated that is why the group has asked not to leave things closed, to leave things open-ended.
 If they start digging and there is a huge issue above and beyond what we all expected, it needs to be handled at that point in time.
-Everything needs to be left open ended so that we can stop them or put regulations, and fines, if necessary, in place so that the
+Everything needs to be left open ended so that we can stop them or put regulations, and fines, if necessary, in place so that the residents are the ones who are benefitting, and not put in a position where Flatley leaves Town leaving the residents to deal with it.